 Meet with your boss or supervisor

-Once you’ve thoroughly assessed the situation, schedule a meeting with your supervisor and ask them if there’s any room to make changes.
+If you hate your job, once you’ve thoroughly assessed the situation, schedule a meeting with your supervisor and ask them if there’s any room to make changes.
 Politely explain how your solutions could help the organization, along with improving your job satisfaction.
 Keep an open mind as they respond to your ideas: Even if they don’t fully agree with what you’ve proposed, they’ll likely meet you halfway.

 Perhaps they can’t assign you to a different team, but will green-light your suggestion to spend some afternoons shadowing a senior researcher.
 Or maybe they can lay out a path to help you secure a promotion to a more research-based position within the next year.